djslzx/aqf-rust/README.md

 - Casts between integer types are made explicit.
   Some boolean to integer casts are implemented using conditional expressions instead of implicit casts.
 - Integer overflows are fixed.
-Whereas they are allowed in C because they turn out to be (hopefully) harmless, in Rust these overflows cause compiler errors.
+Whereas C allows them, Rust does not -- these overflows cause compiler errors.
   So the Rust AQF prevents these overflows from happening with additional checks.
-  This was especially important for shifting direct/indirect offsets.
+  This is especially important for incrementing direct/indirect offsets.
 - Functions are more rigorously tested.
 See the `tests` module for details.